 Attribute name Data type Cardinality Description type Uri 01 A URI reference according to IETF RFC 3986 [9] that identifies the problem type.
 It is encouraged that the URI provides human-readable documentation for the problem (e.g. using HTML) when dereferenced.
 When this member is not present, its value is assumed to be "about:blank".
 See note 1. title String 01 A short, human-readable summary of the problem type.
 It should not change from occurrence to occurrence of the problem, except for purposes of localization.
 If type is given and other than "about:blank", this attribute shall also be provided. status Integer 1 (see note 2) The HTTP status code for this occurrence of the problem.
 See note 3. detail String 1 (see note 2) A human-readable explanation specific to this occurrence of the problem. instance Uri 01 A URI reference that identifies the specific occurrence of the problem.
-It may yield further information if dereferenced. (additional attributes) Not specified 0N Any number of additional attributes, as defined in a specification or by an implementation.
-NOTE 1: For the defir nition of specific " type" values as w ell as extension attributes by implementations, detailed guidance ca in be found in IET F RFC 7807 [15] NOTE 2: In IETF RFC C 7807 [15], the "s status" and "detai I" are recommended which would translate into a cardinality of 01, but the present docume nt requires the pro esence of these attributes as the minimum set of information returned in ProblemDetails returned in ProblemDetails.
+It may yield further information if dereferenced. (additional attributes) Not specified 0N Any number of additional attributes, as defined in a specification or by an implementation. ell as extension attributes by implementations, detailed NOTE 2: In IETF RFC 7807 [15], the "status" and "detail" are recommended which would translate into a cardinality of t requires the pre esence of these attributes as the minimum set of information instance (additional attributes) NOTE 1: For the defini guidance car NOTE 2: In IETF RFC 01, but the p Uri Not specified ition of specific "ty be found in IETF 7807 [15], the "st 01 0N /pe" values as w - RFC 7807 [15] atus" and "detai the problem.
+A URI reference that identifies the specific occurrence of t problem.
+It may yield further information if dereferenced.
+Any number of additional attributes, as defined in a specification or by an implementation. rell as extension attributes by implementations, detailed returned in ProblemDetails.
 NOTE 3: IETF RFC 7807 [15] requires that this attribute duplicates the value of the status code in the HTTP response message.
 See section 5 of IETF RFC 7807 [15] for guidance related to the two values differing.